You've spent your whole life translating yourself. Therapy that finally doesn't require that.

 About Therese

-As someone who grew up in the Philippines and later resided in New York City and now California, I have a deep appreciation for the complexities of identity, migration, intergenerational trauma, and cultural adjustment.
-I bring this lens to my work, particularly with BIPOC, first-generation, and immigrant clients, while also welcoming individuals from all backgrounds who are seeking a reflective, supportive space for personal growth.
+Having grown up in the Philippines and later lived in New York City and California, I bring a deep understanding of cultural identity, migration, intergenerational trauma, and life transitions to my work, particularly with BIPOC, first-generation, and immigrant clients.

 As a psychotherapist, it’s deeply important to me to create a space where you feel seen, heard, and understood.
 I believe that a compassionate and attuned relationship can be profoundly healing, especially in the places where you feel stuck.